 Agents and their teams are seeing some of their most productive and best years in decades.
 Being a Team Lead puts an added amount of pressure and responsibility on your shoulders.
 It takes YEARS to get your bearings in real estate.
 How have leaders continued to lead by example when there are so many restrictions preventing us from not only engaging with our clients normally, but our teams as well?

-Writer Bridget Weston and I share a similar sentiment that there are a few key ways agents have and will continue to succeed through and post COVID.
+Writer Bridget Weston and I share a similar sentiment that there are a seven key ways agents have and will continue to succeed through and post COVID.

 Your brand is of utmost importance in a socially-distant world.